 That is why developers need to understand each stage of how the web works because if a stage is not carefully implemented, the site will either work slowly or not at all and may show the dreaded DNS error message which tells the audience that the site cannot be found at the location and they will need to try again.

 Even for hosting the website you just developed, it is important that people can find your site through the DNS, especially when registering multiple domain names for one site.
-In this case, there are some web developing firms in Bangladesh that provides free hosting service for a limited time along with the development process to help growing businesses or start-ups as a heads up while they can focus on other aspects of their business.
+In this case, there are some web developing firms in Bangladesh that provide free hosting service for a limited time along with the development process to help growing businesses or start-ups as a heads up while they can focus on other aspects of their business.

 Front-End Web Development – The one that people see and interact with